MichaelGrafnetter/RPCFilterManager/Src/DSInternals.Win32.RpcFilters/PACKAGE.md

 ## About

-Library for managing Windows RPC Filters.
+Library for managing Windows RPC filters.

 ## Main Types